 Date and Time of entry:

 WCTS Worker's Name:

 Client code:

 Cross reference previous entries (client code and date):

 Date and Time of incident:

-Description of your concerbasing this on / how did th rn (person at risk / what are they at risk from/ what evidence are you he client disclose?)
+Description of your concer basing this on / how did th rn (person at risk / what are they at risk from/ what evidence are you he client disclose?)

 Details of Manager made aware of incident or concerns:

 Date:

-Thinking in relation to BACP Ethical
+Thinking in relation to

+BACP Ethical

-Framework For The Counselling Professions i.e.:
+Framework For The

+Counselling Professions

+i.e.:

-Being trustworthy Autonomy
+Being trustworthy

+Autonomy

+Beneficence,

-Beneficence, Non-maleficence
+Non-maleficence

-Justice and
+Justice and Self-respect

-Self-respect
+Sen-respect

 Risks to client

-Desired outcome and intentions of client
+Desired outcome and

+intentions of client

 Actions taken: (include de etails of all actions carried out and communication with client)

 Other agencies involved: Have they been informed?
-Follow up actions of agency if known: other agencies involved. have they been informed: I onew up actions of agency if known. ı ı Is an alert to LSAB or Yes/N0/Further action needed/Further monitoring needed LSCP to be submitted?
-Loci to be submitted!
+Follow up actions of agency if known: Is an alert to LSAB or LSCP to be submitted?
+Yes/N0/Further action neede d/Further monitoring needed